elastic/kibana/rfcs/text/0011_persistable_state_service.md

 # Drawbacks

 - teaching impact: everyone storing state from belonging to another plugin will need to remember to use this service when saving and loading state.

-# Alternatives

-Instead of having a central registry we could have each plugin export functions for migration, reference extraction and reference injection.
-Plugin consuming its state would need to import them from correct place.
+- this proposal uses a different pattern than the current SO migration system which is having SOs register a migration function per version, where this system has users register a single function across all versions.
+That means consumer doesn't care what version his state is, he can assume he will always get the latest state out of the migrate function.

 # Adoption strategy